HeljaeRaeisaenen/tiralabra23/documentation/implementation_document.md

 I also added the nodes an attribute named value, which is the node's symbol.
 The value should be implicit in the node's position inside the trie, so this is a bit of a lazy approach.

 ### Long execution time
 If the corpus is large, e.g. contains several novels, the program's excecution takes several seconds.
+This could be improved, for example by reaading the corpus and populating the trie only on program start, and then allowing the user to generate many sentences with different parameters.

 ## References
 https://en.wikipedia.org/wiki/Markov_chain